Holidays with Pay: Critical reception

+The Monthly Film Bulletin wrote: "The story, giving a cross-section of British life, has possibilities, but is far too long.
+As at present shown, however, there is too much padding, and the story is stretched so that it seems nothing but a peg on which to hang a series of cross-talk acts indulged in on the slightest provocation by the three stars.
+The humour is of the slapstick, rough-and-ready kind which is unlikely to appeal, at least in such over-generous doses, to sophisticated audiences."

+Kine Weekly wrote: "Riotous in places, it has everything to gain by drastic pruning."

 The Spinning Image wrote: "The film as a whole is more cheap than cheerful.
 What makes it worthwhile is seeing the energy of Randle when he is allowed free-rein.
 He must have been able to work a theatre audience brilliantly by the flash of an eye or a knowing grin.
 It's a great pity that his performances haven't been better preserved for posterity (we have only one sound recording of him working live in 1938)."